intergral/frdocs/docs/Monitor-your-data/Observability-agent/overview.md

-# Metrics
+## Observability Agent

 <iframe src="https://player.vimeo.com/video/838717805?h=1cb026ba2f" width="640" height="363" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 Integration allows you to ingest vital metrics to monitor the health of your entire infrastructure, with metrics from all aspects of your application stack.

 Metric exporters are libraries that expose integration metrics to an agent.
 At FusionReactor, we have developed a wrapper for the Grafana Agent called the **Observability Agent** which allows you to ingest metrics with minimal configuration required.

-With our Observability Agent you can ingest any data into the FusionReactor Cloud, and visualise your data within the [Integration dashboards](/Cloud/guides/dashboards).
+With our Observability Agent you can ingest any data into the FusionReactor Cloud, and visualise your data within the [Integration dashboards](#).

 !!! info
-    The Observability Agent is available via standalone installers or via Docker images.
+    For local servers, we recommend utilizing FRAM for installing the Observability Agent, while for all other environments, we suggest opting for Docker.

-## Exporters
+### Exporters

-[Exporters](/Cloud/integrations/Metric-Integrations/#supported-exporters) are available in many forms and allow you to monitor many aspects of your infrastructure including:
+Exporters are available in many forms and allow you to monitor many aspects of your infrastructure including:

 🔸Databases 🔸 IIS 🔸Machine system metrics 🔸Nginx 🔸Kubernetes